mhrrs/PtP_Decentralized_Network_Optimization_Algorithm/README.md

     - Stop algorithm for client
 ```

-Potential solutions to current issues:<br>
+**Potential solutions to current issues:**
-Issue: Network volatility due to users continuously getting purged from the network because of similarity contraints. <br>
+- Issue: Network volatility due to users continuously getting purged from the network because of similarity contraints. <br>
-Solution: People can be connected to people who aren't connected to them.
+- Solution: People can be connected to people who aren't connected to them.
 This prevents constant reorganizing of the network.
 Once a user has found their five connections they are set in stone (best to put a minimum threshold of similarity between the two) <br>
 <br>
-Issue: The network will get stale after a while.<br>
+- Issue: The network will get stale after a while.<br>
-Solution: Have the users run this algorithm once a week in order to get setup with new users with new data, though this whole algorithm could cause users to inadvertantly converge towards each other but we'll see. <br>
+- Solution: Have the users run this algorithm once a week in order to get setup with new users with new data, though this whole algorithm could cause users to inadvertantly converge towards each other but we'll see. <br>